calebstewart/peach/README.md

 	This is the core of the utility; the [Python] script that kickstarts all [threads] and scans from the given [command-line arguments].

+That's it!
+The idea behind the tool is simple; the real power comes from building scanners to detect and report any mischievous content or code in large amounts of unknown data.
+So add your own scanner!

 [JSON]: https://en.wikipedia.org/wiki/JSON
 [MIME type]: https://en.wikipedia.org/wiki/Media_type
 [Python]: http://python.org/